BaptisteAmice/ALASQA/technical_notes.md

 A solution is to use a dump locally hosted or to use a proxy endpoint.
 For the latter, it can make some queries fail because the queries are encapsulated in a SERVICE.

+- Sometimes local LLM can be out of memory, from this point, the whole benchmark will fail.

 - Not allowing the LLM to choose the direction of a property makes focus management more difficult.
 But LLMs such as Nemo are really bad at predicting the direction of a property.
+Using JSON to describe commands as a graph/tree (instead of a sequence) could be a solution to experiment with in the future.

 - The groupBy commands have 2 alternative either using Sparklis constraints or remodeling the query after the navigation in Sparklis.